aws-samples/aws-medialive-fallback-switcher-lambda/README.md

 If you do use this sample fallback input, you will need to attach it as an input to the MediaLive Channels for which you want to use it.
 See https://docs.aws.amazon.com/medialive/latest/ug/attach-inputs-procedure.html for complete information.

+Also: You could easily modify the command sent to the Channel, for exmaple, StopChannel rather than InputSwitch.

 Configuring additional Channels after setup: